akileez/npinit/README.md

     --addRemote         process will use the generic git command:

-                            `git remote add origin git@github.com:username/repo.git`
+                            `git remote add origin https://github.com/username/repo.git`

-                        username and repo will be automactically added. leaving this option off will use `hub` (https://github.com/github/hub) to create the remote repository. [default command `hub create`]
+                        username and repo will be automactically added.
+You will have to enter your github username and password.
+Leaving this option off will use `hub` (https://github.com/github/hub) to create the remote repository. [default command `hub create`]